AMD could pay billions for this little-known company to close the gap with Nvidia and Intel

 AMD Xilinx

-Being so polyvalent means Xilinx technology can be used almost anywhere in a datacenter.
+Being so polyvalent means Xilinx technology can be used almost anywhere in a datacenter, great when you face a plurality of tasks.
+A cloud storage provider would have a different workload compared to a VPN service, a website builder company or a video conferencing vendor.
 As such, it complements rather than competes with AMD, whose chiplet design strategy would seem a natural fit to expand Xilinx's footprint in the datacenter ecosystem.

 Nvidia’s acquisition of Mellanox and ARM may have pushed AMD and Xilinx to make the move sooner rather than later, to avoid a future in which the datacenter is dominated by Intel (which acquired Xilinx rival Altera in 2015) and Nvidia.